Steve Chan bio photo

 Numerical Stability Adaptive Inertial Weighting for Particle Swarm Optimization (PSO) Implementation on a Deep Convolutional Generative Adversarial Network (DCGAN)

-Excerpt from my work-in-progress paper: AI-based Robust Convex Relaxations for Supporting Diverse QoS in Next-Generation Wireless Systems
+Excerpt from my publication: [AI-based Robust Convex Relaxations for Supporting Diverse QoS in Next-Generation Wireless Systems]

 For the involved experiment, explorations were conducted regarding a particular class of Convolutional Neural Networks (CNNs), namely Deep Convolutional Generative Adversarial Network (DCGANs), to solve not only certain convex optimization problems, but also to leverage the same mechanism for tuning its own hyperparameters.
 This gives rise to other interesting technical challenges.
 For example, Particle Swarm Optimization (PSO) is an approach for hyperparameter reduction/tuning, but the algorithmic challenge of implementing a PSO on a DCGAN centers upon the conversion of continuous or discontinuous hyperparameters to discrete values, which may result in premature stagnation of particles at local optima.
 The involved implementation mechanics, such as increasing the inertial weighting (so as to assist in mitigating the stagnation issue), may spawn yet other convex optimization problems.
 The involved experiments capitalized upon the feed-forward structure of a “You Only Look Once” (YOLO)-based DCGAN.
 Specifically, a squeezed Deep Convolutional-YOLO-Generative Adversarial Network (DC-YOLO-GAN), referred to as a Modified Squeezed YOLO v3 Implementation (MSY3I), combined with convex relaxation adversarial training, was utilized to improve the bound tightening for each successive neural network layer and better facilitate the global optimization, via a specific numerical stability implementation within the MSY3I.